AntonioSilvaVaz/shopping/README.md

 # Shopping
-This project in under development but once ready users can publish/buy diferent products from each other.
-The backend API is ready to go and the frontend in under development.
+This project is under development but once ready users can publish/buy different products from each other.
+The backend API is ready to go and the frontend is under development.

 ## Screenshots